Zack Short Player Props: Tigers vs. Diamondbacks

 Zack Short At The Plate

-- Short enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .286.

-- This season, Short has totaled at least one hit in 14 of 25 games (56.0%), and had multiple hits twice.
+- This year, Short has posted at least one hit in 14 of 26 games (53.8%), and had multiple hits twice.

-- Short has an RBI in seven of 25 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Short has had an RBI in seven games this year (26.9%), including four multi-RBI outings (15.4%).
+He has also driven in three or more of his team's runs in one contest.

-- In six of 25 games this year, he has scored, including multiple runs once.
+- In six of 26 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.